sebbur04/Project_Orakeltjenesten_DCST2002_Web-Development-React-main/README.md

 Objective:  Create a wiki page for Orakeltjenesten.

-> [!NOTE]
-> The wiki page follow the same guidlines as listed in the original project assignment listed on Blackboard.
->
->  Only the visual design of the website is adapted to Orakeltjenesten
+Visual design of the website is adapted to Orakeltjenesten

+For more information, visit the offical Orakeltjenesten website [Orakeltjenesten NTNU](https://i.ntnu.no/wiki/-/wiki/Norsk/orakeltjenesten)

 > [!NOTE]
 > The webpage use the template from Client - server example from mandatory assignment 6 as main framework